jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/06_Building_the_AGL_Image/04_Building_for_Supported_Renesas_Boards.md

 2. Connecting Your Build Host to Your Renesas Board's Serial Port

-    You need to physically connect your build host to the Renesas board using a USB cable from the host to the serial CP2102 USP port (i.e. Micro USB-A port) on the Renesas board.
+    You need to physically connect your build host to the Renesas board using a USB cable from the host to the serial CP2102 USB port (i.e. Micro USB-A port) on the Renesas board.

     Once you connect the board, determine the device created for the serial link.